sifferman/vivado_acorn/README.md

 # Sqrl Acorn FPGA Example

-The [LiteFury and NiteFury PCIe FPGA](https://github.com/RHSResearchLLC/NiteFury-and-LiteFury) boards are some of the most affordable PCIe FPGA development platforms available.
+The [RHS LiteFury, RHS NiteFury, and RHS NiteFury II PCIe FPGA](https://github.com/RHSResearchLLC/NiteFury-and-LiteFury) boards are some of the most affordable PCIe FPGA development platforms available.
 The cryptocurrency company SQRL licensed and re-released the designs as the Acorn CLE-101, CLE-215, and CLE-215+.
-Although all five boards are now discontinued, they are still readily available on eBay.
+Although all six boards are now discontinued, they are often available second-hand.

 ![LiteFury](https://raw.githubusercontent.com/RHSResearchLLC/NiteFury-and-LiteFury/701716e3ccf9a7613e425db4bb4faeb7615c30c5/images/lf-hero-cropped.PNG)